Res Ball through Lynette’s eyes

 the ask

-The community came early that day.
-News came that the bus would be delayed by an hour after dealing with mechanical issues, but the crowd stayed.
-No one left.
-Everyone wanted to feel the energy that comes from the Joy Spreaders when they step off the bus.
+The community showed up early.
+When news came that the bus would be delayed an hour from mechanical issues, the crowd stayed, no one left.
+Everyone wanted to feel the energy that comes when the Joy Spreaders step off the bus.

-With much anticipation, the bus pulled in, and what followed was a 3x3 round robin tournament that wove together every generation - from high schoolers to elders, the space was filled with joy.
+With much anticipation, the bus pulled in, and what followed was a 3x3 round robin tournament that wove together every generation from high schoolers to elders.

-When the games wrapped up, nobody rushed off.
+When the ball finally stopped bouncing, nobody rushed off.
 There was no time limit and no hard load-out.
-Lynette took the Hoopbucrew over to Window Rock, the monument the area is named after, and they climbed it together.
-Along the way, small conversations happened naturally.
+Lynette took the Hoopbus crew over to Window Rock, the monument the area is named after, and they climbed it together.
 It was a true human exchange, no program or schedule needed.

 The Impact